pingcap/community/incubator/README.md

 Mentors will express their intentions to support the program by replying to the proposal and help guide the team through the process.
 The majority of the mentorship, review, and advice will come from the Mentor(s).

+If the project doesn't have a mentor, TOC will give advice and monitor progress.

 #### Step 3: Get approval from TOC (Technology Oversight Committee)